 If the above solutions don't work, especially when your iPhone gets stuck on Apple logo during starting up, you can should try a third-party iOS repair tool.
 FoneGeek iOS System Recovery is such a powerful tool you need.
 It can fix iPhone won't turn on problem and bring the device back to normal status without data loss.
 This tool can also fix iPhone stuck in Recovery Mode, DFU Mode, iPhone boot loop, black/white screen of death, and more iOS issues.
-All iOS devices and iOS versions are supported, including the latest iPhone XS/XS Max/XR running on iOS 12/13 beta.
+All iOS devices and iOS versions are supported, including the latest iPhone 12/11/11 Pro/XS/XS Max/XR running on iOS 14/13.

 Download, install and run FoneGeek iOS System Recovery on your computer.

-Choose "iOS System Recovery" and connect your iPhone or iPad to computer via USB cable, then click on "Start".
+Choose "Repair Operating System" and connect your iPhone or iPad to computer via USB cable, then click on "Fix Now".

 Follow on-screen instructions to put your iPhone into Recovery Mode and let the program recognize the device.

-Select the device model and click on "Repair".
+Select the device model and click on "Download".
 The software will download the corresponding firmware package for your iPhone or iPad.

 Then the program will start repairing.
 After that, your will get a normal iPhone/iPad.